 From there, step into our historic rooms, spaces where once artists, children and mothers would have walked, recreated and preserved from the original Foundling Hospital.
 See the extraordinary works of art and furnishings created and donated to the Hospital by the leading artists and craftsmen of the day in our Court Room.
 Find out more about the Hospital’s supporters and see the magnificent portraits in our Picture Gallery, such as Hogarth’s portrait of Thomas Coram.

-Find out more about Handel’s connections with the Hospital in our Handel Gallery, where you will find objects from the Gerald Coke Handel Collection including Handel’s Will, and the manuscript score of his Messiah which he bequeathed to the Foundling Hospital.
+Find out more about Handel’s connections with the Hospital in our Handel Gallery, where you will find objects from the Gerald Coke Handel Collection including Handel’s will, and the manuscript score of his much-loved Messiah which he bequeathed to the Foundling Hospital.
 Sit back in our special armchairs to listen to some of his music.